100 Years of Entertainment 1923-2023

 We have lots of exciting plans that include big name and popular entertainment like a Michael Jackson, Fleetwood Mac, and Rolling Stones tributes, musicals like “Grease,” free family movies, Puttin’ on the Ritz: Cheers to 100 Years Gala, a history exhibit in the Theater’s lobby, and a public art project.

 Oral history stories collected from the community share the important impact this historical treasure has had on our region.
 We invite you to participate.
-Click this button to launch an online form.
+Click the third button on the left to launch the online form.

 There are many ways to participate, and we look forward to you joining in on the celebration.